 - Shine kitchen canisters.

-- Kill some weeds by pouring white vinegar on them.
+- Kill a weed by pouring white vinegar on it.

 - Take your bed pillows outside so the sun can kill dust mites.

-- Wipe the cobwebs out and off of your mailbox.
+- Wipe the cobwebs out of your mailbox.

 - Microwave a very wet kitchen sponge to kill bacteria.